-San Jose State University in collaboration with CalCharge, is launching "battery university," a first-of-its-kind MS Degree program that seeks to expand the skilled workforce needed by this rapidly growing and changing industry.
+San Jose State University is launching "battery university," a first-of-its-kind MS Degree program that seeks to expand the skilled workforce needed by this rapidly growing and changing industry.
 Course topics will range from the basics of battery technology and manufacturing to overviews of market dynamics and policy considerations.
 Designed to include opportunities for hands-on experience, students will be able to conduct research and market analysis projects with local battery firms.
-Scientists from Lawrence Berkeley National Laboratory will contribute instructors to the program.

 The program is intended for professionals from other industries with an interest in battery technology and for students pursuing a master's degree but not necessarily a Ph.D.